ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 -   `...Response` structs
     Used to serialize Go values **into** HTTP responses.

-gohandlers looks for these by naming convention.
+Gohandlers looks for these by naming convention.
 If you define a handler named `CreatePet`, it expects:

 ```go
 type CreatePetRequest struct { ... }